-The model introduces an algebraic framework for testing how sensitive the results of MMR-autism studies are to the combined effects of both CBC and EDB.
-This is an enrichment of a simpler model derived by Fine and Chen in 1992.3 Fine and Chen model only CBC, but not EDB.
+The model preview introduces an algebraic framework for testing how sensitive the results of MMR-autism studies are to the combined effects of both CBC and EDB.
+This is an enrichment of a simpler model derived by Fine and Chen in 1992.4 Fine and Chen model only CBC, but not EDB.
 I model them simultaneously.
 I also enrich a number of details about how CBC is modeled to make it appropriate to the context of MMR-autism studies.
 They have 6 variables, whereas I am ultimately am going to have about 13 or 14 variables.
 For anyone who wants to understand my model, it is virtually required that they read the Fine and Chen paper first.

-There are a a handful of things I need to fix with the paper and the model that I will be working on going forward.
+There are a a several things I need to fix or further develop with the paper and the model that I will be working on going forward.
 These are as follows:

-- I have documented 8 contraindications in the above preview.
+- I have documented 8 contraindications in the above-mentioned preview.
 It turns out that having a child born preterm is probably a 9th relevant contraindication, and potentially a very severe one, as preterm births are very common.
 There is definite evidence that preterm children are at higher risk of ASD, and further, that that risk may be mediated specifically by vaccine injury.
 It seems preterm children do have greater tendency to delay or skip vaccines, but I am looking for research specifically on the MMR receipt rate of children who were born preterm.
 I am not sure if this data exists.
 There is also a 10th relevant contraindication that can be constructed as “children who have an elevated autism risk score”, which is derived from a variety of known factors.